 - Please ask a trainer or physical therapist if you’re unsure whether the exercises suit you.
 Remember that this is not an individualized program.

-Right, it’s time to learn some options for exercise with resistance bands!
+Right, it’s time to learn some resistance band exercise options!

 Resistance bands workout option 1: